| How to find

 those privileges to the user.

+How to check if you have Administrator rightsClick on the Start button.
 The Start menu appears.
 Your start menu might look

 slightly different than this one.